-Community Service Job (CSJ) and W-2 Transitions (W-2 T) participants must participate in all assigned work training activities or education and training activities outlined in the Employability Plan (EP).
+CSJ and W-2 T participants must participate in all assigned work training activities or education and training activities outlined in the EP.
 Payments for CSJ and W-2 T participants who fail to participate in assigned activities are reduced by \$5.00 per hour for hours missed without good cause.
 (See 11.2.1)

-If a Wisconsin Works (W-2) participant cannot participate in an assigned activity, the agency must encourage the participant to call the Financial and Employment Planner (FEP) prior to the activity start time.
+If a W-2 participant cannot participate in an assigned activity, the agency must encourage the participant to call the FEP prior to the activity start time.
 This will help a participant to develop the skills needed to manage issues that arise and prepare for workplace expectations.
 However, the FEP must not penalize the participant if she or he fails to call the FEP prior to the activity time.
 A participant has 7 working days after an absence from a W-2 assigned activity to notify his or her worker of the reason for the absence.
 The FEP can then determine whether the reason meets one of the W-2 good cause reasons.
 (See 11.2.2)

-Participants placed in Custodial Parent of an Infant (CMC) and At-Risk Pregnancy (ARP) placements are not subject to W-2 hourly payment reductions by the W-2 agency.
+Participants placed in CMC and ARP placements are not subject to W-2 hourly payment reductions by the W-2 agency.
 CMC and ARP participants do not have participation requirements and cannot be subject to a payment reduction.